-This morning we depart Paramaribo and travel south towards where our nature and cultural adventure awaits us.
-We will arrive at the village of Atjoni and join a motorised canoe, where our skilled boatmen navigate their way up the Upper Suriname River, to the Danpaati River Lodge.
-Breathtaking scenery is interspersed with vast open savannahs as our skilled boatman passes the tempestuous Jaw Jaw rapid.
+This morning we depart Paramaribo and travel south into Suriname's jungled interior.
+A three hour drive brings us to the village of Atjoni.
+From here we join a motorised canoe, navigating our way up the Upper Suriname River to the Danpaati River Lodge.
+Breathtaking scenery is interspersed with vast open savannahs, and there will be a little excitement as our skilled boatman pass the tempestuous Jaw Jaw rapid.